Under New Ownership

 At 13,294 feet James Peak is the 5th highest summit in the Indian Peaks.
 It is also the Gilpin County highpoint.
-Its giant southeast slopes route can be seen from I70 as you head towards Idaho Springs.
+Its giant southeast slopes route can be seen from I-70 as you head towards Idaho Springs.
 According to Walter Borneman in his book Colorado's Other Mountains the peak was named after Edwin James, a highly respected botanist who was part of an 1820 expedition to the Rocky Mountains.
 James became a mountaineer and was the first person to do a recorded ascent of a Colorado Fourteener.
 Ironically it did not end up being named James but was called Pikes Peak instead.
 James is a peak of many options, with easy walks, a technical east face and an interesting ridge walk from neighboring Mount Bancroft.
 It is an extremely popular peak and is a common first ascent for those who are interested in ski mountaineering.
-James Peak and vicinity has just been made into a Wilderness Area.
-See the following for details
+James Peak and vicinity has recently been made into a Wilderness Area.

 West SideAnother access is from the west side and Rogers Pass.
 Go west on I-70 to mile marker 232 and take highway 40 over Berthoud Pass.
 Continue on to Winter Park.
 Look for a road, on the right just beyond the Winter Park entrance.
-The off the highway sign will say Corona Pass Moffat Road County Road 80/ FDR 149 Continue on 149 through several intersections.
+Locate a sign for Corona Pass, Moffat Road, County Road 80/ FDR 149.
+Continue on 149 through several intersections.
 Along this road are many beautiful views of the Winter Park ski area.
 About 9 miles up the road you will see an old train trestle, stay on the road until you get to the top of the trestle, there is space for a few cars near the trestle.
 The trailhead to Rogers Pass and James Peak starts here.
-It' an old jeep trail with barricades in front (boulders and posts).
+It's an old jeep trail with barricades in front (boulders and posts).
 From here the trail rises gently out of the tree line to about four switchbacks that take you to the top of a ridge and around a bend for you first look at James Peak.
 The trail continues to a split.
 The left trail takes you to Rogers Pass.
-Rogers took a load of wagons from the east over here in 1868, before Berthoud Pass.
-The second trip ended in disaster.
+Rogers took a load of wagons from the east over here in 1868, before Berthoud Pass was constructed.
 The right trail takes you to James Peak on a somewhat easy hike to the base of the peak.
-Then it gets tough when you get into the boulders.
-But the view on top is well worth the few 100 yards of boulder hoping.
+Then it gets tougher when you get into the boulders however the view on top is well worth the few 100 yards of boulder hoping.
 This route is 3.5 miles one way.
-Note that for those coming from Boulder, Rogers Pass can be accessed via the East Portal of the Moffat Tunnel (from Rollinsville) Roger's Pass can also be accessed from the East Porter of the Moffat Tunnel, west of Rollinsville.
+Note that for those coming from Boulder, Rogers Pass can be accessed via the East Portal of the Moffat Tunnel (from Rollinsville).
 From the tunnel head towards Heart Lake and past the lake upwards to Rogers Pass.
-Its about a 4 mile hike to Roger's Pass and then another almost 2 miles ridge walk to the summit, but its a shorter drive.
+Its about a 4 mile hike to Roger's Pass and then another 2 miles ridge walk to the summit, but its a shorter drive.

 East SideTo reach the east side climbing routes use the Upper Mammoth Gulch trailhead.
-All of these routes are as described in Gerry Roach's excellent guide Colorado's Indian Peaks, I have not personally done them.
-The road is 4WD and can be blocked partway up by snow in June.
+All of these routes are as described in Gerry Roach's excellent guide Colorado's Indian Peaks.
+The road is 4WD and can be blocked partway up by snow into June.
 From Denver, drive on Colorado 119 north to Rollinsville.
 You can also drive from Boulder to Nederland and then drive south on 119 to reach Rollinsville.
 Turn west onto a well maintained gravel road, heading towards the East Portal of the Moffat Tunnel.
 Go 5 miles west to the little town of Tolland, then go just another 0.2 miles to a left turn at Mammoth Gulch Road.
 Drive 4 miles to another junction (old townsite) and turn west .
 Continue approximately 3 miles west to the end, which is a steep north facing slope.
 From here it is possible to access the south east slopes.
 This might be a good idea if the parking situation doesn't improve.
 From this trailhead head south up an old 4WD road to 12,000 feet.
 This is the shoulder west of Kingston Peak.
 Head west and descend to meet the southeast route on the huge tundra plain.
 To reach the other east side routes, head west on the Ute trail to a junction at 11,150 feet.
 At this junction still head west to James Peak Lake.
 At this point you can access all of the east face routes described in Roach's book-Northeast slopes (class 2 hiking), Starbright, Super Star, Shooting Star (see ROUTES section of this page), Sky Pilot and Starlight couloirs.
 If anyone has been up any of these, please feel free to post the routes!
 I do know that the Starlight couloir is often skied.
 The couloir starts out at about 40 degrees but soon widens and the angle gets less steep.
 If you take a look from the top and decide its too much for you, you can try the "Bailout" route just south of the couloir.
 These ski routes (as well as the standard southeast slopes route) are described in the must-have (if you want to ski in the Indian Peaks) book by Ron Haddad and Eileen Faughey Indian Peak Descents.